Juan Manuel

 Don Juan Manuel (5 May 1282 – 13 June 1348) was a Spanish medieval writer, nephew of Alfonso X of Castile, son of Manuel of Castile and Beatrice of Savoy.
 He inherited from his father the great Lordship of Villena, receiving the titles of Lord, Duke and lastly Prince of Villena.
 He married three times, choosing his wives for political and economic convenience, and worked to match his children with partners associated with royalty.
 Juan Manuel became one of the richest and most powerful men of his time, coining his own currency as the kings did.
 During his life, he was criticised for choosing literature as his vocation, an activity thought inferior for a nobleman of such prestige.

 Some confusion exists about his names and titles.
 Juan Manuel often refers to himself in his books as "Don Juan, son of infante don Manuel".
 But some 19th and early 20th century scholars started calling him infante, a title he did not possess, as in medieval Castile only the sons of kings were called infantes (and he was the grandson of Fernando III).
 The same applies for the title of Duke and Prince of Villena, that he received from Alfonso IV and Pedro IV of Aragón.
-While these titles follow the Aragonese nobiliary traditions, they were of little interest to the Castilian author, to the point that he never used them in his writings or correspondence, and they have only been associated to him by a handful of scholars.
+As these titles follow the Aragonese nobiliary traditions, they were of little interest to the Castilian author, to the point that he never used them in his writings or correspondence, and they have only been associated to him by a handful of scholars.

 Biography

 Juan Manuel was born in the Castle of Escalona, in what is now the province of Toledo.
 He was a son of Manuel of Castile (son of Ferdinand III of Castile) and his second wife Beatrice of Savoy.
 His father died in 1284, and Juan was educated at the court of his cousin, Sancho IV, with whom his abilities made him a favourite.
 With the death of his mother in 1292, Juan Manuel became duke of Peñafiel.
 Juan Manuel was trained in arts such as equestrianism, hunting, and fencing, and in addition learned Latin, history, law, and theology.
 At the age of twelve, he fought to repel the attack of the Moors from Granada to Murcia.

 In 1304 he was entrusted by the queen mother, Doña María de Molina, to conduct political negotiations with James II of Aragon on behalf of her son, Ferdinand IV, then under age.
-The diplomacy was successful and Ferdinand's marriage to James II's daughter, Constantina, added to Juan Manuel's prestige.
+The diplomacy was successful and Juan Manuel's marriage to James II's daughter, Constance, added to his prestige.

-Juan Manuel had constant confrontations with his king.
-At the time, the throne of Castile was occupied by two monarchs, Ferdinand IV and Alfonso XI.
-Juan Manuel's loyalty was with Alfonso, to whom Juan Manuel gave the hand of his daughter Constanza.
-The wedding was postponed several times, until finally Alfonso XI jailed Constanza in the Castle of Toro for unclear reasons.
+Juan Manuel gave the hand of his daughter Constanza in marriage to Alfonso XI, with whom he had constant confrontations.
+However, the king kept Constanza as a prisoner in the Castle of Toro for unclear reasons.
 This incident angered Juan Manuel, who decided to turn against Alfonso.
-He declared war on Alfonso, beginning a long confrontation.
+He declared war on the monarch, beginning a long confrontation.